stevenzych/tanzanian_wells/README.md

 > Note: I am not sure why ID is a powerful predictor here.
 But I suspect it may have a relationship to the time the ID was assigned, though I was unable to identify any datetime patterns myself.

 It is no surprise that a well's geospatial data provides important predictors, seeing as the previous scatter plot showed clustering.
-It *is,* however, a surpise that a well's construction date within the year plays a role, as does the elusive "other" form of extraction.
+It *is,* however, a surprise that a well's construction date within the year plays a role, as does the elusive "other" form of extraction.
 As such I encourage the well managers and water committees of the world to:
 1. **Pay special attention to the seasonal conditions when building wells.** Perhaps wells made in the winter are more prone to breaking, and so on.
 1. **Carefully monitor the usage of non-standard extraction methods.**
 1. **Try to avoid building wells at GPS heights that correlate with well failure.**